no0dles/hammerkit/docs/task/extending.md

 Extending tasks can save a lot of duplicated tasks in bigger projects and monorepos.
 With the task `extend` property a base configuration can be used as a template.&#x20;

-The following sections and examples use the two predefined tasks in the`build.tsc.yaml` file.&#x20;
+The following sections and examples use the two predefined tasks in the`build.tsc.yaml` file.

 {% code title="build.tsc.yaml" %}
 ```yaml